ministryofjustice/laa-data-claims-reporting-service/.github/PULL_REQUEST_TEMPLATE.md

 Before you ask people to review this PR:

+- [ ] Bump Helm chart version (if you have changed the Helm templates)
 - [ ] Tests should be passing: `./gradlew test`
 - [ ] Github should not be reporting conflicts; you should have recently run `git rebase main`.
 - [ ] Avoid mixing whitespace changes with code changes in the same commit.
 These make diffs harder to read and conflicts more likely.